upsidedownlabs/BioAmp-EXG-Pill/docs/emg_filter.md

-This page will contain description of EMG filter.
+This page will describe EMG Filter.